 - The UI Manager then passes the data on to the currently open screen set, retaining ownership, since the screen set must be able to pass it to child screens, controls, and screen sets embedded in those controls, without needing to attend to passing ownership between parent and child screen sets.

 - The screen set, in turn, passes the data to the currently active screen.

 - The active screen then passes the data on to any controls that can handle alternate input data, until one of the controls successfully processes the data.
-The first control to gain access to the data is the one that currently has the "alternate input focus" (known as "scan focus").
+The first control to gain access to the data is the one that currently has the "alternate input focus" (known as "scan focus" in the Win32 client).
 This is not the same as the "input focus" that controls have relative to the keyboard.
 If the control with the alternate input focus at control rejects the data, the next eligible control in the focus order gains access.
 This process repeats until a control accepts the data.

 The controls handle the data via a method that is similar to the AgentryControl::processInput method (such as AgentryControl::processAlternateInput).
 That method vets and accepts data, converts it into a form that is appropriate for the control, sets the control's value (probably by calling processInput), and returns a value indicating whether the data was accepted, and whether the control retains scan focus.
 (In general, only tile controls should retain alternate input focus after handling data, if they have another embedded control that can handle alternate input data.)
 The processAlternateInput method is defined by an interface that is implemented by controls that can handle alternate input; this interface defines any other methods needed to get at related settings from the editor, and any other needed information.